-3/16/2020: DUE TO RECENT emergency measures, many meetings are not gathering in person and have gone to an online meeting format.
-Intergoup suggests you visit the World Service Website for ACA at adultchildren.org, search for the meeting you are interested in attending, and reach out the listed meeting contact to find out the alternate plans of that individual meeting.
+6/7/2022: Many meetings are still in flux and continue to gather in a combination of in-person, online, or hybrid meeting formats.
+Minnesota Integroup suggests you visit the World Service Website for ACA at adultchildren.org, search for the meeting you are interested in attending, and reach out the listed meeting contact to find out for the most up to date meeting format.

 WHAT IS ACA?

 ACA is a 12 Step/12 Tradition program of recovery dedicated to people who were raised in dysfunctional families.
 ACA does not seek to assign blame to parents or caretakers, but we seek to understand the reality of how family dysfunctions affected us as children and still affects our adult behavior today.

 Family dysfunction can include alcoholism, abandonment, neglect, or any type of addiction or abuse.
 ACA is synonymous with ACoA; Adult Children Anonymous; & Adult Children of Alcoholics and Dysfunctional Families.

 Adult Children can identify with many (if not all) of the 14 characteristics below.
 This list of common traits is affectionately known as the “Laundry List”.

 - We became isolated and afraid of people and authority figures.

 - We became approval seekers and lost our identity in the process.

 - We are frightened by angry people and any personal criticism.

 - We either become alcoholics, marry them, or both, or find another compulsive personality such as a workaholic to fulfill our sick abandonment needs.